grahamhoyes/django-docker-swarm-example/README.md

 - Multiple independent instances must be possible (for multiple events)
 - Applications must be able to run under a sub-folder of the website, i.e. ieee.utoronto.ca/event1, ieee.utoronto.ca/event2

-This project walks through installing a postgres server, docker engine, and initializing Docker Swarm on a single machine (i.e., we will be creating a Swarm cluster with a single node).
+This project walks through installing a postgres server, nginx, docker engine, and initializing Docker Swarm on a single machine (i.e., we will be creating a Swarm cluster with a single node).

 This project does not:
 - Use [Docker Machine](https://docs.docker.com/machine/), because my use case is running on an existing server.